 In the context of Olivet University’s mission, completion of the Master of Divinity program will enable students to:

-In order to graduate with a Master of Divinity degree from Olivet New York, the student must:
+In order to graduate with a Master of Divinity degree from Olivet University International, the student must:

 Students are subject to the Master of Divinity degree requirements of the catalog of the year in which they entered.